 April 2021 Update: PPM has been replaced with the ActiveState Platform, which enhances PPM’s build and deploy capabilities.
 You can try it for yourself by installing Perl 5.32, or else let us show you how it works.

-For information on how to install CPAN moduels on newer versions of ActivePerl, read the blog Installing CPAN modules on ActivePerl 5.18 or Later.
+For information on how to install CPAN modules on ActivePerl 5.18 and prior, read the blog Installing CPAN modules on ActivePerl 5.18 or Later.

 ActivePerl already includes many modules for common tasks like accessing databases, using network services, parsing XML files, compressing and decompressing data, or creating GUI applications.

 Sooner or later you will want to use additional modules from CPAN that are not already included.
 You can either download pre-compiled binaries with the Perl Package Manager (PPM) or you can build and install the modules yourself with the regular Perl tools, like the CPAN shell.
 All it takes is a simple command like this:

 ppm install Crypt::Blowfish

 The following information is accurate for ActivePerl 22.214.171.1247, 126.96.36.1997 and 188.8.131.522.
 For earlier versions details may be different.

 ActiveState maintains repositories of precompiled CPAN packages that can be installed with either the PPM command-line client, or the PPM GUI application.
 To install the DBD-mysql database driver all you have to do is run the ppm install command: